f5devcentral/f5-agility-labs-nginx/docs/class6/module4/module4.rst

 Module 4 - Add security controls
 ################################

-.. note:: For your information, in this lab, we will focus on NGINX Controller capabilties.
-If you want more granularity on the Authentication and Authorization, BIG-IP APM can be considered.
+.. note:: For your information, in this lab, we are focusing on NGINX Controller's native security capabilities.
+If you want more granularity on Authentication and Authorization measures, you might want to consider BIG-IP APM.

-   With its Visual Policy Editor, APM can adapt the Authorization with a deeper granularity.
+   With its Visual Policy Editor, BIG-IP APM can configure your Authorization details with a deeper granularity.

+**Module 4 - All sections**

 .. toctree::
    :maxdepth: 1
    :glob:

    lab*/lab*